 A memorial fund honoring his work in community health, occupational medicine, and international health was established by the Duke University School of Medicine Class of 1973.

-Proceeds from this fund support an award to a deserving third-year or fourth-year medical student who undertakes a project in community health, occupational health, or international health.
+Proceeds from this fund support an award to a deserving third-year medical student who undertakes a project in community health, occupational health, or international health.
 A portion of the award (up to 50 percent) can be used to offset tuition expenses and the rest will be used for travel and project expenses.
 The award is made annually on a competitive basis with the awardee chosen by an advisory board made up of members of the Class of 1973, members of the Department of Family Medicine and Community Health and Marty Nathan, MD, Class of 1977, Dr. Nathan’s widow.
 Projects carried on under the award will be supervised by the Department of Family Medicine and Community Health.
-Application forms are accepted in April each year.